 Underwater intervention describes tasks where some physical action is performed which intervenes with the underwater environment.
 The oil and gas industry in particular employs large, 150hp+ hydraulic work class ROVs to perform heavy duty intervention tasks requiring hundreds of pounds of force to pull in heavy cables, adjust torque valves, cut cables and carry heavy loads.
 Tasks such as these may be considered heavy intervention tasks.
-These work class vehicles have been in use since the early 1980s, but have only recently come into the public awareness when they became key components of the effort to contain the oil spill resulting from explosion aboard the Deepwater Horizon in the Gulf of Mexico.
+These work class vehicles have been in use since the early 1980s, but came into the public awareness only when they became key components of the effort to contain the oil spill resulting from explosion aboard the Deepwater Horizon in the Gulf of Mexico in 2010.

 SeaView Systems typically works with lighter loads and tools than work class ROVs.
 These tools generally aren’t as powerful as their larger cousins but instead provide great precision and finesse.